DigitalAkhee/navist/README.md

 While this target has a specific focus on scholarships, **Navist can still contribute to this goal by providing access to educational resources, including information and communications technology, to students in developing countries and supporting their learning.**

-Overall, Navist can contribute to several targets under SDG 4, particularly those related to improving access to **education** and **reducing inequalities**.
+Overall, Navist can contribute to achieving several SDGs, particularly those related to **education**, **innovation**, and **reducing inequalities**.
+By supporting students in their learning and navigation on campus, Navist can contribute to the development of a more equitable and sustainable world.

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)](https://opensource.org/licenses/Apache-2.0)